Favorite ways to catch striped bass

 9. Casting soft plastics, various bait types and weights to fish different depths.
 Many anglers love this technique and use it successfully in the spring.
-Make sure the plastic baits are scented, and if they are not, add some scent.
-Who wants to eat plastic?
+Make sure the plastic baits are scented if they are not add some scent.

 8. Buck tail jigs with pork rind squid strips.
-I have had success with this method to get under schools of bluefish and to the striped bass on the bottom.
+Have had success with this method to get under schools of blue fish and to the striped bass on the bottom.

 7. Live eels.
 Used by shore and boat anglers, some fishing guides use this as their primary method to catch killer stripers.
 Hook the eel through the mouth and out one eye.
 Going between the eyes usually kills the bait.
 I use circle hooks because bass (small and keeper size) tend to swallow the bait whole and often get hooked low.
-Circle hooks generally slide out of the fish and hook it on the corner of their mouth on the way out allowing you to release fish you are not keeping alive and well.
+Circle hooks generally slide out of the fish and hook it on the corner of their mouth on the way out allowing you to release the fish you are not keeping… and release them alive and well.

 6. Live menhaden.
 Snag the live bait with a weighted treble hook or net them.
 Hook the bait through the bridge of the nose, find a pod of fish and put the live menhaden into the pod of bait and let it swim.
 Used when menhaden are running strong, particularly up the Providence River in early spring.